rvalenzuelar/rvalenzuelar.github.io/about.md

 Hello,

 I'm Raúl, from Chile.
 I studied and graduated from Renewable Natural Resources Engineering at Universidad de Chile in 2008.
-After graduating I worked as Inspector in the General Directorate of Water in the city of Copiapó and then as a Environmental Analysist in Ambimet, in Santiago.
-I was awarded with a Becas Chile and Fulbright BIO scholarship to start doctorate stduies in 2011.
+After graduating, I worked as Inspector in the General Directorate of Water (DGA) in Copiapó and then as a Environmental Analysist in Ambimet, in Santiago.
+I was awarded with a Becas Chile and Fulbright BIO scholarship to start doctorate studies in 2011.

 I started my PhD at University of Colorado (CU), in the beautiful city of Boulder.
 During the program I focused in meteorology subjects, developing my dissertation in the study of orographic precipitation along the coast of northern California by using a ground-based X-band Doppler radar.
 I defended my thesis and graduated in 2016.